cybrox/zythum/CONTRIBUTING.md

 **config:** This script contains two variables that define the path to your factorio executable and your factorio mod directory, you might need to update those depending on your machine.

+#####import-test.sh
+Usage: `bash script/import-test.sh <all>`
+If the parameter "all" is provided, the script will re-generate the mod files before compiling.
+It will then compile and start the game for testing.

 ### Keeping the mod up to date
 The script `script/update.lua` will query the `mods.factorio.com` API and match all information against the mods in the mod directory.
 If a new mod (that is not on `script/blacklist.json`) is found or a new version of an existing mod is found, the script will output that information into `update.txt`